 ** It’s a little weird to publish this, I know I was the one who said she wanted to talk about budgets but now that I’ve been sitting on this and revising this for the past couple weeks, it’s hard to not sound like a know-it-all or just a princess.
 Which there will be a number of you who come to that conclusion and thats ok.
 The three things you’re not supposed to talk about; money, sex and religion, are basically what I eat for breakfast so here’s where we call a truce.
 In relationship these topics are met with vulnerability and understanding.
 They’re fragile and solid, invisible and fully formed.
 They’re complex, and I love discussing them.
 Which is hard to do as a one-sided digital essay.
 I don’t know it all.
 I’m not the person you want to ask for stock tips or investment opportunities (unless you’re talking real estate and then I’m your girl) and I’ve screwed up many times with our budget and finances.
 This essay is an over all snap shot of the bigger picture and not a soap box for me to stand on and complain (there is NO complaining).
 We have everything we need and we value resourcefulness over resources.
 Want to skip this one entirely?
 I don’t blame you, here’s a sleeping kitten.

-If you’re new here you might not know that 6 years ago we sold a house, started building another one, sold that one, tried to buy two more homes over the course of two more years in 2 different rentals and finally, four years ago, bought the house we currently live in.
+If you’re new here you might not know that 6 years ago we sold a house, started building another one, sold that one, tried to buy two more homes over the course of two more years in 2 different rentals and finally, four years ago, bought the house we currently live in with the help of real estate companies as Property Corner online.
 Over the last 3 years we’ve gutted this home and made it our (hopefully) forever space.

 There’s a specific reason for this run-on sentence of a decision.